orf/docker-repack/README.md

 # docker-repack - Speed up Docker image pulls

-This tool repacks Docker images into smaller, more efficient images.
-This significantly reduces the time it takes to pull an image.
-Some examples:
+This tool repacks a Docker image into a smaller, more efficient version that makes it significantly faster to pull.
+It does this by using a few [different techniques](docs/about.md) such as removing redundant data and improving compression ratios.
+Some examples of improvements:

 | Image                                                                           | Before                       | After             | Reduction                 |
 |---------------------------------------------------------------------------------|------------------------------|-------------------|---------------------------|